Project Management in Healthcare: Careers, Challenges, and Success Factors

 At the end of 2023, healthcare software development will account for 12% of the growth of the global IT sector.
 By 2025, healthcare software will create 18 percent of worldwide IT spending.
 This market is expected to generate almost $45 billion in revenue by 2027.

-Projects in this sector include, but are not limited to, e-health portals, electronic medical records, healthcare supply chain management, and electronic health records systems.
+Projects in this sector include, but are not limited to, e-health portals, electronic medical records, healthcare supply chain management, and hospital administration software.

 Pharmacy has been experiencing a decline in new prescriptions and increasing costs related to prescription drugs.
 As a result, several states have introduced pharmacy technician positions and pharmacists’ remote consultations to combat this decline by providing telemedicine and virtual care services.